 - It consists of the Strait of Malacca, Sunda Strait and Lombok Strait – routes that are vital for global trade.

 - It consists of the South China Sea which is located in the Central Indo-Pacific region.

 What is the strategic significance of the South China Sea?

-- About $3.5 Trillion worth international trade is dependent on the South China Sea.
+- About $3.5 trillion worth of international trade is dependent on the South China Sea.